jeremenichelli/personal-site/posts/2020-05-12-a-progressive-search-experience-in-next.md

 ---
 title: A progressive search experience in Next
-excerpt: One of the most controversial topics in web development today is the amount of client code we push with our applications.
-Bundle sizes keep increasing each year and some people put frameworks to blame, is the solution to stop using them or should we think better how we build features on top of them?
+excerpt: One of the most controversial topics in web development today is the amount of client code we send with our applications.
+Some people put frameworks to blame, but is the solution to stop using them or should we think better how we build features on top of them?
 ---

 In this article I will explore the idea of a progressively enhanced approach for a search experience, using the browser's native behavior first, giving control back to JavaScript only when needed.